Farmer Engagement with Regenerative Agriculture in New England: Understanding Barriers and Facilitators to Improve Services and Outreach

 Education/outreach description:

 Initial outreach into the regenerative agriculture community in New England is included throughout the study in the form of participant recruitment and attendance at sustainable agriculture events.
-I will also apply to present my preliminary findings and initial analyses as a graduate student research presenter at the Northeast Organic Farming Association (NOFA) 2023 conference.
+I will also apply to present my preliminary findings and initial analyses as a graduate student research presenter a Northeast Organic Farming Association (NOFA) 2024 summer conference.
 At the end of the study, I will also create a report with specific sections aimed at farmers, extension agencies, and sustainable agriculture organizations.
 This report will outline how the findings apply to the specific roles of stakeholders in these groups and will be available electronically.
 I will send this report to participants, Northeast extension offices, NOFA, the Northeast Cover Crops Council, the New England Grazing Network, the Permaculture Association of the Northeast, Northeast Farmers of Color Land Trust, and additional groups as identified.
 I will also volunteer to meet with these organizations to discuss or present the report and answer any questions.
 Extension agencies and sustainable agriculture organizations will be encouraged to draw upon this data to identify gaps in services that may otherwise be overlooked.
 To enact effective, lasting change, this report will also include a section with recommendations to policy makers and state representatives to help address barriers, and highlight opportunities, at the municipal and state levels.

 Project Outcomes